 Original picture book artwork by Helen Craig is available for purchase from Children's Book Illustration together with a selection of Angelina Ballerina artist's proofs.

 Helen Craig has donated her entire Angelina Ballerina archive to Seven Stories, the National Centre for Children's Books, with the exception of just seven illustrations which she has given to her grandchildren.
-It is these seven illustrations from which she has made 2 or 3 artist's proofs (available from Helen's Prints page) with the possibility of creating a small print run of about 25 of each at some future date.
+It is these seven illustrations from which she has made a couple of artist's proofs together with an edition of just 25 prints. (available from Helen's Prints page) The artist proof of Angelina at the Palace has not been made into a print run.

 Helen Craig spent her childhood in a remote part of Essex living in a tiny thatched cottage with no electricity or running water.
 Her father was Edward Craig, the writer and designer for theatre and films; her grandfather was Edward Gordon Craig, also a theatrical designer and producer and the son of

 Dame Ellen Terry.
 She loved drawing but "I felt rather overwhelmed by this wealth of talent around me," and never thought of it as a profession and did not attend art school.
 Instead she was apprenticed at the age of 16 to a firm of

 commercial photographers and later worked as a portrait photographer in her own studio in London.
 She lived in Spain for three years and it was there that she began drawing seriously and making ceramic sculpture.

 She started illustrating children's books in 1969 - while bringing up her small son alone - and has since then completed over sixty, including sixteen titles about her popular mouse character Angelina Ballerina.
 Helen usually